hanspoo/react-atom/README.md

 ## 5.- Congratulations

-Your React IDE is ready, remember you are in the project folder test-lint let's test it:
+Your React IDE is ready, remember you are in the project folder test-lint, let's test it:

 ```
 atom .